 One way to address this issue is the use of child inclusive mediation.
 Despite the name, children do not attend the mediation; instead, the child or children will meet with a child consultant.

-1. The child consultant will meet with the children of the family and establish how they are doing, what is the experience of being that child at the moment.
+1. The child consultant will meet with the children of the family and establish how they are doing and the experience of being that child.

 2. The experiences and thoughts of the children are then reflected to the parents in mediation.
 The child consultant presents information through a developmental lens.

-4. Guided by the child consultant and the family mediator, parents can then work on arrangements which are tailored to meet the needs of their specific child.
+4. Guided by the child consultant and the family mediator, parents can then work on arrangements tailored to meet the needs of their specific child.

-Children often express themselves through play, art and behavior.
+Children often express themselves through play, art and behaviour.
 A child consultant is trained to understand these expressions and verbalize it back to the parents.
-Feedback presented by the child consultant is used by the parents to inform their decision-making.
+The parents use feedback presented by the child consultant to inform their decision-making.
 Child consultants are careful to explain to children that they will represent their views to help their parents make responsive decisions.

 Co-authored with Sala Sihombing